Silver Explorer Review and Specifications

 Silversea Cruises is a Monaco-based privately owned luxury cruise line.
 It was established in 1994 by a joint venture of V-Ships, Monaco (known previously as Vlasov Group) and the Lefebvre family of Italy (Rome).
 Silversea pioneered all-inclusive cruising with the launch of its first ship, Silver Cloud.
 As of early 2014, Silversea Cruises owns eight boutique cruise vessels, each carrying only 100 to 540 guests.
 The business model of Silversea is to operate cruise ships in the small, ultra-luxury, all-suite category.
 The new all-inclusive fares of the line offer such features as beverages (including selected wines), gratuities (none are allowed), travel insurance, port charges and one or more complimentary shore excursions in every itinerary.

 The 132-passenger cruise ship Silver Explorer has been operated under different names before being acquired by Society Expeditions.
 The last names she operated under were World Discoverer and World Adventurer.
-In 2007 the ship was purchased by Silversea and underwent a refit at Fincantieri (Trieste) that cost multi-million pound.
+In 2007 the ship was purchased by Silversea and underwent a refit at Fincantieri (Trieste) that cost a multi-million pound.
 In June 2008 in Monte Carlo, the ship was re-christened as “ms Prince Albert II”, and later in 2011 renamed Silver Explorer in order to align with fleet’s other vessels.

 The Silversea Explorer ship has been designed for navigating waters in the most remote destinations – both polar regions as well.
 The strengthened 1A ice-class notation hull (Lloyd’s Register) enables the ship to safely push through floes with ease.
 Ship's Zodiac boats fleet allows passengers to visit distant locations along the coast and on inland waterways.

 Cruise itinerary program